February 10, 1993: Apple launches the Macintosh Color Classic, the company’s first color compact Mac.

 As the first desktop Mac to offer an integrated color display, and the last U.S. Mac to offer the compact form factor, this model represents a landmark in the evolution of the Macintosh.
-A Color Classic unit also happens to be the ten millionth Macintosh Apple shipped.
+A Color Classic unit also happens to be the 10 millionth Macintosh Apple shipped.

-While Apple’s early Macs sealed their users off from upgrading them (a strategy which certainly sounds familiar to modern Apple users), the Color Classic could be easily modified.
+While Apple’s early Macs sealed their users off from upgrading them (a strategy that certainly sounds familiar to modern Apple users), the Color Classic could be easily modified.

-Adding to this user friendly aspect of the Color Classic was the fact that it allowed for Apple IIe emulation, courtesy of a PDS card.
+Adding to this user-friendly aspect of the Color Classic was the fact that it allowed for Apple IIe emulation, courtesy of a PDS card.

-The Mac Color Classic II doubled the CPU speed and RAM capacity of the original, which made it a far sturdier machine before you were forced to break out your upgrade tools.
+The Mac Color Classic II doubled the CPU speed and RAM capacity of the original, making it a far beefier machine.
+That meant it would last longer before you would need to break out your upgrade tools.

 Do you remember the Macintosh Color Classic?
-Leave your comments and recollections below..
+Leave your comments and recollections below.